 To be eligible for the lower income fee, you need to qualify as a low income family.
-This is determined by your family's gross income and is a dollar value set by the State Government.
+This is determined by your family's gross income and is a dollar value set by the State Government, and is assessed via the School Card Scheme.